cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 it may feel sluggish and cause some memory issues.  _Especially_ if you're on a server without a ton of memory.

-There are options to add a line in your `.irbrc` to completly disable, but I usually only want that in certain cases.
-You may also not have access or ability to add an .irbrc file on your server.
+There are options to add a line in your `.irbrc` to completely disable, but I usually only want that in certain cases.
+You may also not have access or ability to add an `.irbrc` file on your server.

 If you prefer to disable it all the time you can add this line to your `.irbrc` file `IRB.conf[:USE_AUTOCOMPLETE] = false`